wacncontent/CustomizeTool/output/articles/virtual-network/virtual-networks-nsg.md

 ## Sample deployment

-To illustrate the application of the information in this article, we’ll define NSGs to filter network traffic for a two tier workload solution with the following requirements:
+To illustrate the application of the information in this article, we'll define NSGs to filter network traffic for a two tier workload solution with the following requirements:

 1. Separation of traffic between front end (Windows web servers) and back end (SQL database servers).
 2. Load balancing rules forwarding traffic to the load balancer to all web servers on port 80.